 P – Pertinent past medical history

 L – Last oral intake (liquid as well as solid)

 E – Events leading to injury/illness

-These are recorded with help from attendants or the patients themselves and then collated with vitals to be forwarded to specialists.
+These are recorded with help from attendants or the patients themselves and then collated with vitals to be forwarded to the specialists.

-#4.
-Moving the patient safely is another responsibility of an EMT: Properly moving the patient to the required ward or department is one of the major responsibilities of an EMT and is covered in all paramedic training courses.
+Properly moving the patient to the required ward or department is one of the major responsibilities of an EMT and is covered in all paramedic training courses.
 The training includes:

 - Properly lifting and carrying patients so they stay safe

 - Securing patient to the stretcher or other carry equipment

 - Coordinating with other technicians to lift correctly and safely.

 5. Stress management: